Latest Ethereum (ETH) News Update

 TLDR

-Ethereum's codebase is evolving through client updates and planned protocol upgrades.
+Ethereum's codebase is continuously evolving through client updates and planned protocol upgrades.

-3. Fusaka Upgrade Activation (3 December 2025) – A major hard fork implemented PeerDAS to significantly improve data availability for Layer 2 networks.
+2. Fusaka Mainnet Upgrade Activation (3 December 2025) – Enabled major scalability improvements through PeerDAS, significantly boosting data capacity for Layer 2 networks.

 Deep Dive